 Our Advanced Analytics Group has worked on applying real-time analytics, predictive analytics and machine learning to different industry verticals, including financial services.
 Their solutions have helped inform and address real business challenges and enabled businesses to understand and anticipate the actions of their customers, whether goal is to assess the current portfolio, predict future delinquency and forbearance requests, make smarter ‘next best action’ decisions on maturing contracts, or ensure that any new business being written uses the most accurate RV possible at the time.

-This blog is a follow up to my colleague Adam Kobeissi’s blog on Digital Innovation, which can be found here.
-If you’re interested in learning more about using data to drive your decisions, or a discussion around your current uses of data, please do get in touch – email@example.com.
+This blog is a follows up to my previous blog on Digital Innovation, which can be found here.
+If you’re interested in learning more about using data to drive your decisions, or a discussion around your current uses of data, please do get in touch.